Tooth Replacement Options in Dallas, TX

 A dental implant is a titanium post inserted into the jaw to act as a replacement root for a missing tooth.
 Dental implants have the strength and stability of real tooth roots.
 Implant-supported crowns look, feel and function just like natural teeth and provide full chewing power.

 Implants are the longest-lasting of all tooth replacement options and are the only option that provides the chewing pressure needed to prevent bone loss in the jaw.
-Our doctors recommend dental implants as the best tooth replacement option for people who are eligible to receive them.
+Our doctor recommends dental implants as the best tooth replacement option for people who are eligible to receive them.

 Learn more about dental implants.